farrelleoin93/Milestone-1-Recipe-Site/README.md

 ---

 1. All html pages were passed through [W3C Markup Validation Service](https://validator.w3.org/) and the results are as follows:
- - index.html - "Document checking completed.
+ - *index.html* - "Document checking completed.
 No errors or warnings to show."
- - bagels.html -
+ - *contact.html* - "Document checking completed.
+No errors or warnings to show."
+ - *starter-recipes.html* - "Document checking completed.
+No errors or warnings to show."
+ - *mains-recipes.html* - "Document checking completed.
+No errors or warnings to show."
+ - *desserts-recipes.html* - "Document checking completed.
+No errors or warnings to show."

 ## <a name="bugs">Bugs</a>

 ---